PeterForth/MILKV-FORTH/mecrisp/readme.md

 How to startup and move your IMAGE to the SD card https://milkv.io/docs/duo/getting-started/boot

-Use only the TTL serial to work with MECRISP !! it will not work from USB or ethernet.
+In case of usb-ethernet communication errors, use the TTL serial to work with MECRISP. it will just workfine.

 follow this link how to connect an FTDI adapter to your MilkV https://milkv.io/docs/duo/getting-started/duo